 It’s when you dissect the nuances of computer hardware and really begin to understand the different families of processors, GPUs, or even the different types of RAM that all go into a precision class workstation, that you’ll begin to see why gaming computers just don’t cut it.

 Let’s first focus on the one component that is ultimately the Achilles heel of the gaming computer: the GPU.
-There is an entire portion of SOLIDWORKS’ website devoted to communicating whether your graphics card has been “certified” by SOLIDWORKS.
+SOLIDWORKS has an entire portion of their website devoted to communicating whether your graphics card has been “certified” by SOLIDWORKS.
 I highly suggest that you take a look at this page if you’re building a CAD workstation, as it will provide you with one important bit of info.
 From this page, you will learn whether SOLIDWORKS has tested and certified the video card in question.
-If a GPU shows up on this list, it means that SOLIDWORKS has put it through its paces and it can be trusted to provide adequate graphics processing power to keep SOLIDWORKS stable.
+If a GPU shows up on this list, it means that SOLIDWORKS has put it through its paces.
+Additionally, that testing means users can trust the GPU will provide adequate graphics processing power to keep a SOLIDWORKS workstation stable.

 So, other than just taking SOLIDWORKS’ word for it, what makes a precision-class GPU different from a gaming GPU?
 A lot of it has to do with the demands of each application.
-Historically, CAD graphical computations and video gaming graphical projections have been handled by two different application programming interfaces, OpenGL and DirectX.
-The OpenGL interface is known for precision and handling large amounts of mathematical data necessary for correctly aligning points, lines, and arcs.
+Historically, two different application programming interfaces, OpenGL and DirectX, have handled CAD graphical computations and video gaming graphical projections.
+The OpenGL interface is known for precision and handling large amounts of mathematical data.
+These qualities are necessary for the software to correctly align points, lines, and arcs.
 DirectX has been largely utilized as a gaming platform because of its ability to generate a lot of graphics that don’t require overlay planes, stencils, or other high-detail features.

-The good news is that today, both OpenGL and DirectX are supported on all middle to high-end GPUs, so the application programming interface is mattering less and less, but as of this moment, SOLIDWORKS still relies heavily on OpenGL for graphics processing.
+The good news is that today, all middle to high-end GPUs support both OpenGL and DirectX.
+Therefore, the application programming interface is mattering less and less.
+That said, as of this moment, SOLIDWORKS still relies heavily on OpenGL for graphics processing.

 That’s quite a bit of exposition for you regarding the GPU of your CAD workstation.
 So, where does that leave the CAD user?